Music at sporting events: Australian rules football

-Basketball music
+Basketball

 At NBA games, repetitive organ music is played at key points of the game.
 For example, the announcers often play the "Charge" fanfare to accompany the home team entering the visitor's side of the court with possession of the ball.
 A different theme is used to encourage the home team in defense of their own side of the court.
 Many NBA teams now play a particular theme to accompany the home team taking the court to begin the game.
-They also use chant such as the defence chant to show support and pump up the crowd.
+They also use chants such as the defense chant to show support and pump up the crowd.